postmanlabs/labs-docs/v6/enterprise/audit_logs.md

 warning: false
 ---

-Audit logs, an Enterprise-only feature, lists team events that admins can use to identify changes to the team composition or team settings.
+Audit logs, an Enterprise-only feature, lists all team events.
+Admins can use this list to identify changes to the team composition or team settings.
+For example, an admin can use an audit log identify user actions they performed and specify  when they performed the action.

 Audit logs identifies which users performed a specific action, and the time that action occurred.